 Between 2020-2022 (YTD) approximately 71% of grant proposals/ contracts/ articles written by (for articles – edited) Aaron were funded.
-Multiple proposals submitted in the same “batch” are considered as one – meaning, if Aaron wrote a batch which consisted of 5 grants applications for a client, and submitted all about the same time (this is a typical strategy with foundation grants – to benefit from economies-of-scale and increase odds of success), 1 win from this batch would result in a check in the “win” column.
+Multiple proposals submitted in the same “batch” are considered as one – meaning, if Aaron wrote a batch which consisted of 5 grants applications for a client, and submitted all about the same time (this is a typical strategy with foundation grants – to benefit from economies-of-scale and increase odds of success), 1 win from this batch would result in a check in the “success” column.
 Similarly, unrelated funding opportunities (i.e. proposals to 2 different federal agencies) were accounted for separately.
-Combined, these two metrics (“Client-Success Rate” [85%)] and “Application-Success Rate” [71%]) make one thing very clear.
+Combined, these two metrics (“Client-Success Rate” [85%)] and “Application-Success Rate” [71%]) make one thing clear.
 Aaron is very effective.

 Even those clients whose proposals are not funded gain valuable insight and skills through the process.
 Such value includes: ability to better compete in future funding rounds; development of new content which can be used in future proposals or communication materials; improved capacity to apply for grants within the organization; better understanding of the proposal-writing process and how to craft a competitive application; better articulation of the organization’s core competencies and values.